jkereako/Kringle/README.md

 [URLSession].

 # Features
- - *Promises.* Provides a sane way to handle completion handlers and asynchronous behavior in general
+ - **Promises.** Uses [Google's Promises][Promises] framework to provides a sane way to manage completion handlers and asynchronous behavior in general
- - *JSON deserialization.* JSON is deserialized on a background queue into Decodable objects
+ - **JSON deserialization.** JSON is deserialized on a background queue (so it won't hang your app if your JSON dataset is large) into Decodable objects
- - *Automatic cookie storage.* Any response that contains the `Set-Cookie` header will automatically save cookies
+ - **Automatic cookie storage.** Any response that contains the `Set-Cookie` header will automatically save cookies

 # Design